SuperOfficeDocs/superoffice-docs/user-guide/en/import/import-products-from-excel.md

 5. In the **Upload file** dialog, click **Upload file** to select the Excel spreadsheet you want to import.

 6. Browse to the required Excel spreadsheet and click **Open**.
-The **File name** field shows the position and name of the file you have selected.
+The **File name** field shows the position and name of the file you selected.

 7. Click **Save**.
 The data from the spreadsheet wis displayed in the table and the name of the import file is shown at the bottom.